Samue1eun/FastAPI_Book_Crud_Learning/README.md

 An Object-Relational Mapper (ORM) translates between a programming language, such as Python, and a database, like PostgreSQL.

 SQLAlchemy is the most popular ORM for Python mapping objects to database tables and providing a high-level SQL language.

+# When is the right time to connect to a database?

+It is when the application starts running

+# Connecting the database to the application

+async def init_db()